ldstep/ldstephensnet/content/notes.md

 ---

+August 26, 2025, at 2:31:37 PM

+This may have been mistake, but I renewed my annual subscription to [Bear.app](https://bear.app).
+I’m experimenting with using it in place of Drafts.
+I like the cleaner simpler Bear UI.

+---

 August 25, 2025, at 5:30:07 PM

 I’ve been using the uBlock Origin Lite blocker extension on my iPhone, but I switched back to Wipr today for a specific reason.
 Wipr blocks ads and trackers in the in-app browser (SFSafariViewController), while uBlock doesn’t.